Loved your visit? Leave a Google Review ⭐

 Total Knee Replacement implant parts

-The approach to the knee used is either the minimally invasive MEDIAL PARAPATELLAR approach OR a QUAD SPARING aka SUBVASTUS approach depending on the patient’s size, age, and knee deformity.
+The approach to the knee used usually a QUAD SPARING aka SUBVASTUS approach depending on the patient’s size, age, and knee deformity.

 The implant make and model I usually use is the Zimmer Persona MC or PS.
 It is made of titanium alloy that is nitrided (ceramicized) – so NO cobalt, chromium, or nickel present.
 I choose to use this knee because there is a subset of the population that is sensitive to metal (usually nickel).
 Sometimes people are unaware of this until they have an inflammatory reaction to their implant.
 I suspect that many patients who require a ‘manipulation’ of their new knee have an allergy to the implant and have developed swelling or scarring that has limited their progress.
 This is a controversial subject in the orthopedic community.